oisdk/team-software-project/README.md

 For a guide on how to use the application, targeted at end-users, see [the usage document](USAGE.md).

 For a more detailed guide on how to get involved and contribute to the project, see [the contributing document](CONTRIBUTING.md).

+# Repository Structure

+The repository is broken down into two sub-sections: `frontend`, which contains the client-side code, and `backend`, which contains the server-side code.

+The backend is structured as a python package – to find out more about the backend code, see the [backend readme](/backend/README.rst).

+The frontend is structure as a node package – client-side javascript is in <frontend/app>, images are in <frontend/assets>, and html and css are in <frontend/html> and <frontend/css> respectively.
+For more info on the structure of the frontend code, see [the frontend readme](/frontend/README.md).

 # Communication Structure